Student Handbooks

 Arrival/Dismissal

 - The school day begins at 8:20 a.m. and ends at 3:20 p.m.
 (Students not riding buses are not to arrive before 8:00 a.m.)
 Car riders will enter through the front doors, while bus riders will enter through the west doors.
 After arriving at school, all students are to go directly to their classrooms or breakfast.
 If it is necessary to go elsewhere, each student should go alone after getting permission from the teacher.
 (As a safety measure, no student is permitted to leave the school grounds once he/she has arrived.)
 During dismissal (3:20 p.m.), bus riders will exit through the west doors and walk with a staff member to the correct bus.
 All car riders will gather in the gym, supervised by staff members, while parents remain in their vehicles.
 If you are picking up a student from Cuivre Park, pull down the pick-up lanes and wait for a staff member to escort each student(s) to their vehicle.
-(We ask that all adults stay in the vehicle and for each vehicle to have the pick-up tag clearly visible from the front passenger side window.
+We ask that all adults stay in the vehicle.
 Verification of the adult picking up the student is always necessary.
-Please have an I.D. readily available.)
+Please have an I.D. or KIDAccount card readily available.)

 - Students may not ride as a visitor on buses.

 - The school buses leave Cuivre Park at approximately 3:30 p.m.
 Students may not ride a bus other than their assigned.
-The student must ride the bus unless the teacher, principal, and the bus driver are advised in writing.
+The default dismissal for students is by bus, unless specific arrangements have been communicated to the CPE office.

 - Cuivre Park students must be accompanied and signed in by an adult if they arrive at school after 8:20 a.m.